aya-prover/aya-prover-docs/src/guide/haskeller-tutorial.md

-# Well, so you know some Haskell
+# So you know some Haskell

 Great.
 I expect you to know something about GHCi and algebraic data types.
 If you find a bug, open an issue on GitHub!